-This module will be taught through joint application of theoretical and practical teachingmethods, which should enable students to understand mechanisms of business decisionmaking applying statistical methods.
+This module will be taught through joint application of theoretical and practical teaching methods, which should enable students to understand mechanisms of business decision making applying statistical methods.
 To achieve this objective "flipped classroom" techniques are applied.
-Before the lecture the students have to prepare from the comingtopic and fill in the online quiz.
+Before the lecture the students have to prepare from the coming topic and fill in the online quiz.
 Feedback on quiz will be given weekly for the class in general and individually if necessary.
 During the lecture time students work in random groups of 3-4 and work out the guiding questions of the topic.
 At the end of the class they also have to solve a group work exercise.
 Feedback is given weekly.
-At the tutorialsthe teacher and the students solve the exercises together with MS Excel.
+At the tutorials the teacher and the students solve the exercises together with MS Excel.
 Continuous learning is necessary to keep up with the course.

-12. Formative assessment Summative assessment scheme

-scheme Online quiz (10%) weekly

-QA sessions before midtermtests and drop-in office hours Online quiz through Neptun (multiple choice, T/F) before and after the topics.
-10 questions for 10 minutes.It is a readiness/reading assessment.

-(LOs 1 and 2)

-Group work (10%) weekly

-Topic related problem solution in 10-15 minutes at the end of the lecture part.
+they also have to solve a group work exercise.
+Feedback is given weekly.
+At the tutorials the teacher and the students solve the exercises together with MS Excel.
+Continuous learning is necessary to keep up with the course.
+40 12.
+Formative assessment scheme Summative assessment scheme Online quiz (10%) weekly QA sessions before midterm . , , , , tests and drop-in office hours Online quiz through Neptun (multiple choice, T/F) before and after the topics.
+10 questions for 10 minutes. · It is a readiness/reading assessment.
+(LOs 1 and 2) Group work (10%) weekly Topic related problem solution in 10-15 minutes at the end of the lecture part.
+(LOs 3) Midterm test 1 (15%) in Week 6 Midterm test 1 (15%) in Week 6 Problem solution with the help of MS Excel from the first four new topics.

-(LOs 3)

-Midterm test 1 (15%) in Week 6

-Problem solution with the help of MS Excel from the first four new topics.
 Solutions are detailed and explained in the midterm paper.
 4-5 problems for 70 minutes.
-(LOs 1, 2, 5 and 6)

-Midterm test 2 (15%) in Week 13

-Problem solution with the help of MS Excel from topics of regression and time series analysis.
+(LOs 1, 2, 5 and 6) Midterm test 2 (15%) in Week 13 Problem solution with the help of MS Excel from topics of regression and time series analysis.
 Solutions are detailed and explained in the midterm paper.
 4-5 problems for 70 minutes.
-(LOs 1, 2, 5 and 6)

-Elements 1-4. cannot be resat.
-Final exam (50%) in Exam Period

-Problem solution with the help of MS Excel.
+(LOs 1, 2, 5 and 6) Elements 1-4. cannot be resat.
+Final exam (50%) in Exam Period Problem solution with the help of MS Excel.
 Problems are more complex; students have to be able to match the problems with the proper methodology.
 Solutions are detailed and explained in the midterm paper.
-4-5

-problems for 70 minutes.
+4-5 problems for 70 minutes.
 (LOs 1, 2, 4, 5 and 6) It can be resat during the exam period.

-Seen examination 0%

-Unseen examination 80% (LOs 1, 2, 4, 5 and 6)

-Coursework (no 20% (LOs 1, 2, and 3)

-examination)

-13. Timetabled examination required YES

-14. Length of exam 1.5 hours

-15. Learning materials Essential Essential reading Berenson, M.L. - Levine, D.M. - Szabat, K.A.
-(2015): Basic Business Statistics: Concepts and Applications, 13th Edition, Pearson Recommended Recommended books Levine, D.M. - Stephan, D.F. - Szabat, K.A.
-(2017): Statistics for Managers Using Microsoft Excel, 8th Edition, Pearson group and organization-wide issues with the aim of proving students the value of systematic study and diagnostic thinking.
+Seen examination 0% Unseen examination Coursework (no 80% (LOs 1, 2, 4, 5 and 6) Coursework (no examination) 20% (LOs 1, 2, and 3) 13.
+Timetabled examination YES 10. required 14.
+Length of exam 1.5 hours 15.
+Learning materials Essential Essential reading Berenson, M.L. - Levine, D.M. - Szabat, K.A.
+(2015): Basic Business Statistics: Concepts and Applications, 13th Edition, Pearson 13til Edition, Featson Recommended Recommended books Levine, D.M Stephan, D.F Szabat, K.A.
+(2017): Statistics for Managers Using Microsoft Excel, 8th Edition, Pearson